xmaple555/C-Programming-Note/README.md

 ### long double
 Compared to `double`, `long double` can express more precise.
-On the x86 architecture, most C compilers store `long double` as 12 bytes or 16 bytes, but Microsoft Visual C++ defines `long double` as same as `double` .
+On the x86 architecture, most C compilers store `long double` as 12 bytes or 16 bytes, but for Microsoft Visual compiler, `long double` is identical to `double` .

 ### char
 `char`, short for character, is used to store a single character.
 Each `char` occupies one byte.